 - Star your most important conversations to bring them to the top of your channel list.

 - Customize notification settings for initiatives you’re tracking closely so you’re notified of all activity in that channel.

-- Ask your team to @-mention you (or your Executive Assistant) for items that require your attention so you don’t have to read through every channel.
+- Ask your workspace to @-mention you (or your Executive Assistant) for items that require your attention so you don’t have to read through every channel.

 💡 View more tips for reducing noise in Slack.